“Nickname Given to Me by My Colleagues in Secondary School that I am Yet to Forgive Them For” - IBB

 • He fondly remembered how the school's environment and teachers transformed his life and boosted his self-confidence

-Niger state, Nigeria - Former Military President Ibrahim Babangida has shared a nickname given to him in secondary school days in his autobiography, A Journey in Service.
+Niger state, Nigeria - Former Military President Ibrahim Babangida has shared a nickname given to him in his secondary school days in his autobiography, A Journey in Service.

-In the book, Babangida, commonly referred to as IBB, revealed that his colleagues at Provincial Secondary School Bida had given him the nickname "Kulele."
+In the book, Babangida, commonly referred to as IBB, revealed that his colleagues at Provincial Secondary School, Bida, had given him the nickname "Kulele."

 Source: Getty Images